Annotation Dialog

 "annotationSvg": "<svg>…</svg>"

-}x and y are percentages (0–100) relative to the image dimensions. annotationSvg is a pre-rendered SVG string of the full annotation layer — ready to use as an overlay image in the template without re-rendering.
+}All positions (x, y, anchorX/Y, cardX/Y) are percentages (0–100) relative to the image dimensions. annotationSvg is a pre-rendered SVG overlay — use it directly in templates without re-rendering.

 <ImageBlock